jimford91/Motorola/README.md

 There is very limited Javadoccing.
 I was focused on getting the solution done but usually I would add more documentation, both inline where needed and javadoccing on methods.

+After doing some reading while trying to fix tests, I came upon the FileLock functionality within the NIO library within Java.
+Locking at the file level with the access to the file would be better than locking within the java code instead how I implemented it.